gemseo/gemseo/doc_src/source/faq.rst

 the storage of the data hashes in the HDF5 cache has been fixed and the previous cache files are no longer valid.
 If you get an error like
-:cmd:`The file cache.h5 cannot be used because it has no file format version: see HDFCache.update_file_format for converting it.`, please use :meth:`.HDFCache.update_file_format` to update the format of the file and fix the data hashes.
+``The file cache.h5 cannot be used because it has no file format version: see HDF5Cache.update_file_format for converting it.``, please use :meth:`.HDF5Cache.update_file_format` to update the format of the file and fix the data hashes.

 Handling Python 2 and Python 3 compatibility